Emmanuel de Buretel: Virgin

+EMI Europe

 He became President of EMI Continental Europe in London in 2001, at the head of a group of 21 subsidiaries within which he developed a catalogue of European artists such as M83, Daft Punk, Tiziano Ferro, Lene Marlin and Röyksopp, and signed David Guetta under Virgin France.
 He was instrumental in the acquisition of the independent label Mute by EMI.

 In 2002, taking inspiration from the Mercury Prize, he created the Prix Constantin which rewards young artists for having imprinted their talent on the world every year.